n7tae/smart-group-server/README.md

 * **V# 180101** There is no hard limit on how many channels you can have running on a single smart-group-server.
 There is a practical limit.
 For instance, you could run out of ports for DExtra or DCS linking.
 There is also a performance limit when there are so many channels, servicing a single time slice takes longer than a D-Star frame.
 I don't know when this will happen.
 Resource allocation is much more efficient.
 DExtra and DCS resource are only allocated for the channels defined in the configuration file.

 * **Original Version** The underlying IRCDDB version has been upgraded to 2.0.0 and supports new IRC Messages that the smart-group-server uses to communicate the channel states to the Quadnet Servers.
+The dependancy on wxWidgets is gone!

 ## Server OS Requirements